ahmet-dv/webdav/README.md

 ### Environment variables

-Below environment variables are optional.
+Environment variables are optional.
 If not defined, default values are used.

 ```
 SERVER_NAME : The default is "localhost".